Orthogonal Statistical Learning: Acknowledgements

 \section{Acknowledgements}

-} We are very grateful to Xiaohong Chen for pointing out additional related work.
-Part of this work was completed while DF was an intern at Microsoft Research, New England.
+} We are grateful to Xiaohong Chen for pointing out additional related work.
+Part of this work was completed while DF was an intern at Microsoft Research .
 DF acknowledges support from the Facebook PhD fellowship and NSF Tripods grant \#1740751.